Best Covenant for Each Class in the Shadowlands Expansion

 Here is a quote about Demonology Warlock Covenants from our class writer, Motoko.

 Depending on the Renown and the type of activity done, the choice falls between Night Fae and Necrolord.
-For raid and early progression, Dreamweaver is hard to beat, being the only Soulbind with the 2nd Potency Conduit available at Renown level 13.
+For raid and early progression, Niya is hard to beat, offering both mastery and HP% increase after using the covenant signature ability Soul Rot.
 In terms of overall performance across multiple situations, every Covenant is relatively close, with Necrolord edging out by a small margin as the best option after unlocking full trees.

 Here is a quote about Destruction Warlock Covenants from our class writer, Motoko.